 The truth about Medicaid and Medicaid planning in Florida is that protecting assets with an elder law attorney will not affect your loved one's care, although it may affect placement issues at certain times.

 One final piece to this puzzle is that getting good care in any nursing home or assisted living facility is not easy.
 Care will vary based upon the nursing home staff, doctors, CNAs, administration, corporate governance and more.
-This is why we have a care coordinator on staff as part of our life care planning practice.
+This is why we have a care coordinator on staff as part of our elder care navigation practice.
 Our care coordinator's job is to help you and your loved one get good care in the right facility.
 Our care coordinator has been a social worker in local nursing homes for over 30 years and she knows what good care looks like.
 With our law firm, you will not need to worry about good care for your loved one, or the stress of being an advocate, all alone in the medical system, without help.